 Your possibilities are unlimited when you study German.
-“Made in” Germany, Austria, or Switzerland are labels that signal quality of products, design, and lifestyle.
+“Made in” Germany, Austria, or Switzerland are labels that signal the quality of products, design, and lifestyle.
 That reputation translates into business and career opportunities, intellectual achievements, and vibrant cultural exchanges.
 Learning German unlocks the door to many career paths.

-- US subsidiaries of German companies employ 1 million Americans (plus 8.6 million indirectly) according to recent figures from the Center for Transatlantic Relations.
+- US subsidiaries of German companies employ 1 million Americans (plus 8.6 million indirectly), according to recent figures from the Center for Transatlantic Relations.